 If UE reports the capability of supporting the FDM-ed unicast and multicast in the same slot, UE can be indicated semi-statically to generate Type-1 HARQ-ACK codebook as FDM-ed manner (i.e., Opt 4).
+Otherwise, down-select from the following alternatives:

-Otherwise, UE does not expect unicast and multicast are to be scheduled in FDM-ed.
+Alt1: UE does not expect unicast and multicast are to be scheduled in FDM-ed.

+Alt2: Defining UE to receive one or up to UE implementation when unicast and multicast are scheduled in FDM-ed